Clinical Genetics referrals

 How to refer a family

-Referrals can be made by writing to the Unit.
+Please refer to us in writing.
 For urgent advice, please contact us directly.

 Cancer referrals